histaminex11/samples/mutual-fund-analyzer/QUICKSTART.md

   ✓ debt: 2102 funds (excluded from processing by default) ✓ sectoral: 257 funds

-✓ Fetched funds for 8 categories
+✓ Fetched funds for 7 categories (debt excluded from processing)

 ============================================================
 STEP 4: Generating Recommendations